eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

-When the RuntimeManager receives a `WorkloadOperation` to delete a workload, and the workload state of a dependency of the workload is not fulfilling the configured `DeleteCondition`, then the RuntimeManager shall request the WorkloadScheduler to enqueue the `WorkloadOperation`.
+When the RuntimeManager receives a `WorkloadOperation` to delete a workload, and the workload state of a dependency of the workload is not fulfilling the configured `DeleteCondition`, then the WorkloadScheduler shall enqueue the `WorkloadOperation`.

 Rationale: A workload having inter-workload dependencies shall only be deleted when its configured dependencies have the expected workload states specified in the `DeleteCondition`.